The canonical ring of a stacky curve: Coarse space

 \end{lemma}

-Another proof of claim (b) can be found in the work of Abramovich--Graber--Vistoli \cite[Theorem 4.2.1]{AGV:GW}.
+Another proof of claim (a) can be found in the work of Abramovich--Graber--Vistoli \cite[Theorem 4.2.1]{AGV:GW}, and cyclicity of the stabilizers follows from Serre \cite[IV, \S 2, Corollary 1]{serre:localFields}.

-\begin{proof} The first claim (a) follows from Serre \cite[IV, \S 2, Corollary 1]{serre:localFields}.
-For the second claim (b), Geraschenko--Satriano \cite{GeraschenkoS:torusQuotients}*{Theorem 6.1} show that two tame stacky curves over an algebraically closed field are root stacks over the same scheme (their coarse spaces) with respect to the same data (their ramification divisors) and are thus isomorphic: indeed, since the coarse space $X$ is a smooth curve, $X^{\text{can}} = X$, and since rooting along a smooth normal crossing divisor gives a smooth stack, we have $\sqrt{\calD/X}^{\text{can}} = \sqrt{\calD/X}$.
-Another proof is the following: suppose that $\XX$ has coarse space $X$ and signature $(g;e_1,\ldots,e_r;0)$.
-Then by the universal property of root stacks, there is a natural map $\XX \to \XX'$, where $\XX'$ is $X$ rooted at the images of the stacky points of $\XX$ with multiplicities $e_1,\ldots,e_r$; we can check that this map is an isomorphism by passing to the algebraic closure.
+\begin{proof} For the first claim (a), Geraschenko--Satriano \cite[Theorem 1]{geraschenkoS:bottomUp} show that two \emph{tame} stacky curves over a separably closed field are root stacks over the same scheme (their coarse spaces) with respect to the same data (their ramification divisors) and are thus isomorphic: indeed, since the coarse space $X$ is a smooth curve, $X^{\text{can}} = X$, and since rooting along a smooth normal crossing divisor gives a smooth stack, we have $\sqrt{\calD/X}^{\text{can}} = \sqrt{\calD/X}$.